Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Below is a list of tips to help you make the most out of your visit to the Halloween attractions at Chilliwack’s Fantasy Farms.

-TIP#1: If going to venue at Halloween we recommend checking out The Maze of Horror if you like mazes.
+TIP#1: If going to the venue at Halloween we recommend checking out The Maze of Horror if you like mazes.
 We recommend you go through it first though, and Reapers Haunted Attraction second, as it’ll mean leaving the best part until last (at least in our opinion).

 TIP#2: If going on a non-rainy weekend or close to Halloween it’s a good idea to book your tickets in advance online.
 You can wait and pay at the door, but during the second half of October many nights end up selling out.